akkikhan/UpdatedSaaSFramework-1/PLATFORM_FUNCTIONALITY_AUDIT.md

 ## **Pre-UI Redesign Documentation - September 8, 2025**

 > **PURPOSE**: This document serves as a comprehensive record of ALL existing
-> functionality in the SaaS platform before implementing the Aspire UI design.
+> functionality in the SaaS platform before implementing the new UI design.
 > This ensures NO functionality is lost during the UI transformation.

 ---